NYUAppSec/appsec_hw2/README.md

 encountered implementing database encryption and how these were resolved.
 This should be stored in a file called `encryption_explanation.txt` in the root of the repository.

-When you finish this part of the assignment, please mark your part 2 submission by tagging the desired commit with the tag "part_2_complete."

 Hints:

 * You may want to look into the [djfernet](https://djfernet.readthedocs.io/en/latest/) package.